rafaelveiga/rafaelveiga/README.md

 I've worked previously as an UI/UX Designer, providing great user experience for airline and logistics companies.

-I have 10 years of experience as a developer and a digital designer.
+I have 10 years of experience as a fullstack developer and a digital designer.
 My skills range from designing and creating a digital product to developing and publishing it in production.

 ## 🧩 My Skills